TransformAirports/uptime/README.md

-# Uptime EEMW Monitoring System
+# Uptime EEMW Monitoring System for Airports

 This repository contains the source code and documentation for the **_Uptime_ Elevator, Escalator, and Moving Walkway (EEMW) Monitoring System**, an open-source tool designed to help airport operators monitor the real-time operational status of critical conveyance devices.
 By providing instant notifications during downtime, the system enables airports to swiftly dispatch maintenance contractors, ensuring safe and efficient passenger flows at a fraction of the cost of traditional monitoring solutions.